arjunkrishnadev/arjunkrishnadev/README.md

 ## 👨‍💻 About Me

 I am a Python and Django developer passionate about backend engineering and building reliable web applications.
-Currently focusing on improving my skills through real projects and open source contributions.
+Currently improving my skills through real projects and open source contributions.

-I enjoy understanding how systems work internally, solving practical problems, and continuously learning from the developer community.
+I enjoy learning how systems work internally, solving real problems, and collaborating with developer communities.

 ---